 The guide telescopes work in 570 nm waveband.
 To guide, quadrant photodiode detectors are used to monitor the solar limb, calculate the displacement and produce the guiding signal, which is converted to triggering signals to the PZT actuators installed behind the main mirrors of both SCI and SDI.
 The GTs together with the PZT actuators and relevant electronics forms the image stabilizing system.

-The Hard X-ray Imager (HXI) aims to image solar flares in hard X-rays from ~30-200 keV with an angular resolution of 3.2 arcseconds, field of view of 40 arcminutes, energy resolution (24% @ 32 keV), high time cadence (as high as 0.125 s).
-HXI adopts the similar principle used by the Hard X-ray Telescope (HXT) onboard the Japanese YOHKOH satellite and the Spectrometer Telescope for Imaging X-rays (STIX) for the Solar Orbiter mission, i.e., using indirect imaging technique via spatial modulation.
+The Hard X-ray Imager (HXI) aims to image solar flares in hard X-rays from ~15-300 keV with an angular resolution of 3.1 arcseconds, field of view of 40 arcminutes, energy resolution (22% @ 32 keV), high time cadence (as high as 0.125 s).
+Since ASO-S has two other optical payloads, HXI adopts the similar principle used by the Hard X-ray Telescope (HXT) onboard the Japanese YOHKOH satellite and the Spectrometer Telescope for Imaging X-rays (STIX) for the Solar Orbiter mission, i.e., using indirect imaging technique via spatial modulation.
 This is different from the Reuven Ramaty High Energy Solar Spectroscopic Imager (RHESSI) that images the Sun with the indirect imaging technique via rotational modulation.

 HXI is a high-precision imaging instrument.
 We made in total over 3400 slices of tungsten grid layers, which are stacked to produce 91 pairs of tungsten grids.
 These grids are installed in the front and rear base boards at the ends of the 1.2-meter-long collimator, forming 91 subcollimators.
 The HXR signals through them are recorded by 91 detectors behind and used to reconstruct images on the ground by several imaging algorithms.
 Besides, there are three detectors that monitor total fluxes, and another five that monitor the background fluxes.
 The detector array contains 99 LaBr3 detectors.

-A solar aspect system is implemented with HXI to monitor the Sun in white-light, which provides pointing information of HXI with an accuracy of <1 arcsec and locates eruptions on the Sun.
+A solar aspect system is implemented with HXI to monitor the Sun in white-light, which provides pointing information of HXI with an accuracy better than 0.3 arcsec and locates eruptions on the Sun.
 The data is also used to correct blurry image caused by the pointing changes.
 Meanwhile, the SAS also monitors the deformation of the base boards at a level of microns and the relative twist at a level of arcseconds.